MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-basic-deployment.md

 </table>

 Upon passing the initial configuration, users are required to enter a password for the volume.
 If the volume does not pass the initial configuration for BitLocker, the user is presented with an error dialog describing the appropriate actions to be taken.
-Once a strong password has been created for the volume, a recovery key will be generated.
-The BitLocker Drive Encryption Wizard will prompt for a location to save this key.
+Once a strong password has been created for the volume, a recovery key is generated.
+The BitLocker Drive Encryption Wizard prompts for a location to save this key.
 A BitLocker recovery key is a special key that you can create when you turn on BitLocker Drive Encryption for the first time on each drive that you encrypt.
 You can use the recovery key to gain access to your computer if the drive that Windows is installed on (the operating system drive) is encrypted using BitLocker Drive Encryption and BitLocker detects a condition that prevents it from unlocking the drive when the computer is starting up.
 A recovery key can also be used to gain access to your files and folders on a removable data drive (such as an external hard drive or USB flash drive) that is encrypted using BitLocker To Go, if for some reason you forget the password or your computer cannot access the drive.

-You should store the recovery key by printing it; saving it on a removable media; or saving it as a file in a network folder, on your OneDrive, or on another drive of your computer that you are not encrypting.
+**Note:** You should store the recovery key by printing it; saving it on a removable media; or saving it as a file in a network folder, on your OneDrive, or on another drive of your computer that you are not encrypting.
 You cannot save the recovery key to the root directory of a non-removable drive and cannot store it on the encrypted volume.
 You cannot save the recovery key for a removable data drive (such as a USB flash drive) on a removable media.
 Ideally, you should store the recovery key separate from your computer.
-After you create a recovery key, you can use the BitLocker control panel to make additional copies.(Please check if this para can be put in as an Important note, as this information is critical).
+After you create a recovery key, you can use the BitLocker control panel to make additional copies.

 Once the recovery key has been properly stored, the BitLocker Drive Encryption Wizard prompts the user to choose from one of the following options to encrypt the drive:
   Encrypt used disk space only—Encrypts only disk space that contains data Encrypt entire drive—Encrypts the entire volume including free space

-It is recommended that drives with little-to-no data utilize the **used disk space only** encryption option and that drives with data or an operating system utilize the **encrypt entire drive** option.
+It is recommended that drives with little-to-no data utilize the **used disk space only** encryption option and that the drives with data or an operating system utilize the **encrypt entire drive** option.

 > **Note:**  Deleted files appear as free space to the file system, which is not encrypted by **used disk space only**.
 Until they are wiped or overwritten, deleted files hold information that could be recovered with common data forensic tools.

 Selecting an encryption type and choosing **Next** gives user the option of running a BitLocker system check (selected by default) which ensures that BitLocker can properly access the recovery and encryption keys before the volume encryption begins.
 It is recommended to run this system check before starting the encryption process.
-If the system check is not run and a problem is encountered when the operating system attempts to start, the user will need to provide the recovery key to start Windows.
+If the system check is not run and a problem is encountered when the operating system attempts to start, the user needs to provide the recovery key to start Windows.

 **Question - In the previous para, the BitLocker system check is selected by default.
 The following paragraph, states if system check has been selected.
 Is there an option for the user to deselect system check.
 Under what circumstance they would deselect the system check, what would be the repercussions of that?**

 After completing the system check (if selected), the BitLocker Drive Encryption Wizard restarts the computer to begin encryption.
 Upon reboot, users are required to enter the password chosen to boot into the operating system volume.
 Users can check encryption status by checking the system notification area or the BitLocker control panel.

+**Question - Can "password chosen to boot into the operating system volume" be rephrased?
+The rephrase depends on the response for the query "at what stage is the password chosen; is that password only for the purpose of booting into the operating system volume; and are there different passwords for different types of logons ? **

 Until encryption is completed, the only available options for managing BitLocker involve manipulation of the password protecting the operating system volume, backing up the recovery key, and turning BitLocker off.